 Life Cycle Assessment

-At Innospec, we carry out ‘cradle-to-gate’ product carbon footprint assessments in house, meaning we consider the greenhouse gas emissions associated with everything from raw material extraction and transportation through the manufacturing process of our final products up to the Innospec gate.
-Our methodology for assessing a product’s life cycle and carbon footprint is in alignment with the following standards and guidelines:
+At Innospec, we carry out ā€˜cradle-to-gate’ product carbon footprint assessments, meaning we consider the greenhouse gas emissions associated with everything from raw material extraction and transportation through the manufacturing process of our final products up to the Innospec gate.
+Our methodology for assessing a product’s carbon footprint has been validated by an independent third-party in alignment with the following standards:

-• ISO 14040 ‘Life Cycle Assessment – Principles and Framework’
+• ISO 14040 ā€˜Life Cycle Assessment – Principles and Framework’

-• ISO 14044 ‘Life Cycle Assessment – Requirements and Guidelines’
+• ISO 14044 ā€˜Life Cycle Assessment – Requirements and Guidelines’

-• ISO 14067 ‘Greenhouse gases – Carbon footprint of products – Requirements and guidelines for quantification’
+• ISO 14067 ā€˜Greenhouse gases – Carbon footprint of products – Requirements and guidelines for quantification’

 • The TfS PCF Guideline for the Chemical Industry and the PACT Guidance for the Accounting and Exchange of Product Life Cycle Emissions.

-Our PCF calculations are carried out internally by our internal LCA Engineer which enables us to have greater visibility and understanding at each level of the calculations.
+Our PCF calculations are carried out internally by our LCA Engineer which enables us to have greater visibility and understanding at each level of the calculations.

 Darcy Kelly, Life Cycle Assessment Officer